linkedin reddit search_black sharethis

 Fabian Schaipp, R. Ohana, M. Eickenberg, Aaron Defazio, R. M. Gower

 Training a modern machine learning architecture on a new task requires extensive learning-rate tuning, which comes at a high computational cost.
-Here we develop new adaptive learning rates that can be used with any momentum method, and require less tuning to perform well.
-We first develop MoMo, a Momentum Model based adaptive learning rate for SGD-M (Stochastic gradient descent with momentum).
+Here we develop new Polyak-type adaptive learning rates that can be used on top of any momentum method, and require less tuning to perform well.
+We first develop MoMo, a Momentum Model based adaptive learning rate for SGD-M (stochastic gradient descent with momentum).
 MoMo uses momentum estimates of the batch losses and gradients sampled at each iteration to build a model of the loss function.
 Our model also makes use of any known lower bound of the loss function by using truncation, e.g. most losses are lower-bounded by zero.
-We then approximately minimize this model at each iteration to compute the next step.
+The models is then approximately minimized at each iteration to compute the next step.
 We show how MoMo can be used in combination with any momentum-based method, and showcase this by developing MoMo-Adam - which is Adam with our new model-based adaptive learning rate.
+We show that MoMo attains a $\mathcal{O}(1/\sqrt{K})$ convergence rate for convex problems with interpolation, needing knowledge of no problem-specific quantities other than the optimal value.
 Additionally, for losses with unknown lower bounds, we develop on-the-fly estimates of a lower bound, that are incorporated in our model.
-Through extensive numerical experiments, we demonstrate that MoMo and MoMo-Adam improve over SGD-M and Adam in terms of accuracy and robustness to hyperparameter tuning for training image classifiers on MNIST, CIFAR10, CIFAR100, Imagenet, recommender systems on the Criteo dataset, and a transformer model on the translation task IWSLT14.
+We demonstrate that MoMo and MoMo-Adam improve over SGD-M and Adam in terms of robustness to hyperparameter tuning for training image classifiers on MNIST, CIFAR, and Imagenet, for recommender systems on the Criteo dataset, for a transformer model on the translation task IWSLT14, and for a diffusion model.

 Show Abstract